What is an Emergency?

 - Providing location information and nature of the emergency in the first text message is imperative.

-- Cobb Public Safety agencies will receive only the location of the cell phone tower closest to the call’s origin, not the caller’s actual location.
+- Cobb County Public Safety agencies will receive only the location of the cell phone tower closest to the call’s origin, not the caller’s actual location.

 - Text abbreviations or slang should never be used so that the intent of the dialogue can be as clear as possible.